-- (a) The office shall retain the evidence used to establish the accuracy of the information in its files relating to the current ownership of the vessel and all information on the certificate of title. - (b) The office shall retain in its files all information regarding a security interest in a vessel, including any termination statement received by the office under Section 15, until at least 10 years after the office receives a termination statement regarding the security interest.
-The information must be accessible by the hull identification number for the vessel and any other indexing methods provided by the office. - (c) If a person submits a record to the office, or submits information that is accepted by the office, and requests an acknowledgment of the filing or submission, the office shall send to the person an acknowledgment showing the hull identification number of the vessel to which the record or submission relates, the information in the filed record or submission, and the date and time the record was received or the submission accepted.
-A request under this section must contain the hull identification number and be delivered by means authorized by the office. - (d) The office shall send or otherwise make available in a record the following information to any person that requests it and pays the applicable fee: - (1) whether the files of the office indicate, as of a date and time specified by the office, but not a date earlier than three days before the office received the request, any certificate of title, security interest, termination statement, or title brand that relates to a vessel: - (A) identified by a hull identification number designated in the request; or - (B) owned by a person designated in the request;
+- (a) The office shall retain the evidence used to establish the accuracy of the information in its files relating to the current ownership of a vessel and the information on the certificate of title. - (b) The office shall retain in its files all information regarding a security interest in a vessel for at least 10 years after the office receives a termination statement regarding the security interest.
+The information must be accessible by the hull identification number for the vessel and any other methods provided by the office. - (c) If a person submits a record to the office, or submits information that is accepted by the office, and requests an acknowledgment of the filing or submission, the office shall send to the person an acknowledgment showing the hull identification number of the vessel to which the record or submission relates, the information in the filed record or submission, and the date and time the record was received or the submission accepted.
+A request under this section must contain the hull identification number and be delivered by means authorized by the office. - (d) The office shall send or otherwise make available in a record the following information to any person that requests it and pays the applicable fee:

-1 (2) with respect to the vessel: 2 (A) the name and address of any owner as indicated in the files of the 3 office or on the certificate of title; 4 (B) the name and address of any secured party as indicated in the files of 5 the office or on the certificate of title, and the effective date of the information; and 6 (C) any termination statement indicated in the files of the office and the 7 effective date of the termination statement; and 8 (3) with respect to the vessel, a copy of any certificate of origin, secured party 9 transfer statement, transfer-by-law statement, and other evidence of previous or current transfers 10 or ownership.
-11 (e) In responding to a request under this section, the office may provide the requested 12 information in any medium.
-However, if requested, the office shall send the requested 13 information in a record that is [self-authenticating] under [cite applicable rule of evidence].
-14 15 16 [Legislative Note: the bracketed terms in subsection (e) should be replaced with the terms appropriate to the enacting jurisdiction.]
-17 Reporter's Note 18 19 Source: UCOTA Section 28.
-20 21 22 Comment 23 24 25 26 Subsection (a) requires the office to maintain the evidence used to establish certain information but does not dictate how the office must maintain that evidence.
+- (1) whether the files of the office indicate, as of a date and time specified by the office, but not a date earlier than three days before the office received the request, any certificate of title, security interest, termination statement, or title brand that relates to a vessel: - (A) identified by a hull identification number designated in the request; - (B) identified by a vessel number designated in the request; or - (C) owned by a person designated in the request; - (2) with respect to the vessel: - (A) the name and address of any owner as indicated in the files of the office or on the certificate of title; - (B) the name and address of any secured party as indicated in the files of the office or on the certificate, and the effective date of the information; and - (C) a copy of any termination statement indicated in the files of the office and the effective date of the termination statement; and - (3) with respect to the vessel, a copy of any certificate of origin, secured party transfer statement, transfer-by-law statement under Section 20, and other evidence of previous or current transfers of ownership. - (e) In responding to a request under this section, the office may provide the requested information in any medium.
+On request, the office shall send the requested information in a record that is [self-authenticating] under [insert applicable rule of evidence].

+Subsection (a) requires the office to maintain the evidence used to establish certain information but does not dictate how the office must maintain that evidence.
 Therefore the office may, if permissible under applicable law and its own rules and regulations, maintain the evidence in electronic or digitized form.

-27 28 29 30 Except as provided in subsection (a) or (b), the office should retain information about previous owners of a vessel or information on a previous certificate of title for a vessel pursuant to the state's records retention law of the office's record retention policy.
+Except as provided in subsection (a) or (b), the office should retain information about previous owners of a vessel or information on a previous certificate of title for a vessel pursuant to the state's records retention law or the office's record retention policy.